weareswat/challenges/README.md

 ]
 ```

-and a post with less upvotes but higher upvote percentage will rank higher than a post with more upvotes and less upvote percentage if both have the same ratio:
+and a post with less upvotes but higher upvote percentage will rank higher than a post with more upvotes and lower upvote percentage if both have the same ratio:

 ```json
 [